 sets for a living, where we all pretend it is a matter of life or

-What is sure, is that without the tyrannical Kansas Colonel barking
+death?
+What is sure, is that without the tyrannical and bigoted Kansas

-but there was no damage, beyond a pitot heater that possibly needed replacing.
-I sat in the airport bar with the ATC controller that evening
+but there was no damage, beyond a pitot heater that needed replacing.

+That evening, I sat in the airport bar with the ATC controller Jean-Pierre.

-and we drank two bottles of wine.
-For both of us it was our first
+In silence, we drank two bottles of wine - for both of us it was our

-I took off the next day – with great trepidation.
+I took off the next day with great trepidation.
 Never had flying been

 so hard.
-I flew South, across the Gibraltar straights down past Casablanca to Marrakesh, and on across the High Atlas into the
+I flew South, across the Gibraltar straights down past Casablanca

+and on to Marrakech, across the high Atlas mountains and into the

-desert.
-Clear skies but it was painful all the way.
+desert of Ouarzazate.
+Clear skies, but it was painful all the way.